openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 #### `GET /validation-errors`

+TODO3 create an issue for this one mentioning cheerio

 **Response Type**: 🌐 HTML

 Shows any [validation](#data-model-validation) errors that have been found for Opportunities that have been harvested from the [Booking System](#booking-system-under-test).